Specoptor/hamilton-clerk-of-court/README.md

 ### License

-This script is provided "as is" without any warranty.
+This script and module are provided "as is" without any warranty.
 Use at your own risk.

 ---